 Four Lessons from Traditional MDEs

-Anthony Tang and Sid Fels.
-(2008).
+Tang, A., and Fels, S. (2008).
 Four Lessons from Traditional MDEs.
 In Beyond the Laboratory: Supporting Authentic Collaboration with Multiple Displays - Workshop at CSCW 2008.

 Abstract